Can I search using a product catalog number?

 - Place at least three characters in between two asterisks.

-Use double quotes around a speciﬁc phrase you want to ﬁnd.
+Use double quotation marks (“ “) around a speciﬁc phrase you want to ﬁnd.

-Example: A search for “layer 2 switch” displays search results that contain the exact phrase layer 2 switch.
+Displays search results that contain the exact phrase layer 2 switch

 - If the minus sign is not preceded with a space, the search results interpret the minus sign as a hyphen.

-Example: A search for Kinetix Safe Torque-off interprets the minus sign as a hyphen that connects torque and off.
+Interprets the minus sign as a hyphen that connects torque and off

 - You can exclude multiple words by using the space and minus sign as many times as necessary.